-Discover the 14 most common mistakes freelancers make when creating new project estimates and proposals and how to fix them or avoid the mistakes all together so you can convert more prospects into clients.
+Common mistakes freelancers make when creating project estimates and proposals and how to avoid them and convert more prospects into clients.

 Whether it’s by email, by phone, or through your website, it is exciting when someone new reaches out to inquire about working with you on a new WordPress website project, and even more so when the project sounds interesting.
 This is why freelance web designers and web developers often get a little overly ambitious about potential new projects and rush into creating an estimate so they can impress the prospect.